JaiWillems/celest/docs/source/modules/schedule.rst

 The general methodology of a neighborhood search algorithm is to create a new solution in the neighborhood of the current solution by making small modifications through the use of destroy and repair operations.
-In each iteration, the scheduler will apply destroy and repair operation to the current solution to change it slightly.
+In each iteration, the scheduler will apply a destroy and repair operation to the current solution to change it slightly.
 The cost of the resulting solution (the sum of the priorities of scheduled requests) is determined and compared to the cost of the current solution.
 The new solution is accepted by the :ref:`simulated annealing acceptance criterion<Acceptance Criterion>`.
 If the new solution is better than the best solution to date, the best solution is updated.